 Studying carriers of recessive diseases initially began in order to analyse cases of couples and/or women undergoing treatment with donated gametes (both semen donation and egg donation).
 The aim is to select a donated gamete which is free of the same illness as the patient.
 This ensures that the child is not affected.

 Nowadays, this is also possible in couples undergoing assisted reproduction treatment with their own gametes as well as in couples who do not have reproduction issues.
 Being a carrier has no connection to reproduction issues.

-In Instituto Bernabeu, we carry out a genetic diagnosis of the 555 most common recessive diseases by means of a simple blood sample analysis.
-This enables us to know if we are recessive disease carriers or not.
-If we are not, the risk of our child having such an illness is practically non-existent.
+At Instituto Bernabeu, by means of a simple blood test, we genetically diagnose the 600 or 2500 genetic diseases (depending of the study mode).
+This study enables us to know if we are recessive disease carriers or not.
+If we are not, the risk of our child having such an illness is very low.

 If we are carriers of any of these diseases, a study of our partner is necessary in order to determine is he/she is a carrier of the same disease.
 If this is the case, there are measures which can be taken and treatments which can be given in order to avoid transmitting this disease to our children, meaning that they will be born free of it.

 In short, this study enables us to know our condition as a recessive disease carrier, an issue which has implications for our children’s health.
 It therefore implies having the capacity to prevent and avoid these illnesses amongst our descendants.
 These are, on the whole, serious and often incurable diseases.
 We perform the GCT to all our donors, so all our embryo adoption and donated gametes patients can take advantage of this.

 To perform it, we use our own NGS technology, making the complete exome, which enables compatibility with any other modality of genetic compatibility test (TCG).